-Brown Leads Arizona To 74-55 Win Over Grambling State
+Brown leads Arizona to 74-55 win over Grambling State

 Jordan Brown had 19 points and 15 rebounds, James Akinjo added 19 points and Arizona opened the season with a 74-55 win over Grambling State on Friday.

+''When you have so many young and new faces ... it's going to take time,'' Arizona coach Sean Miller said. ''I'm thrilled that we were able to win the game, first and foremost.''

-The new-look Wildcats (1-0) looked a bit like the previous ones to kick off coach Sean Miller’s 12th season, knocking off another small conference school at the McKale Center.
+The new-look Wildcats (1-0) looked a bit like the previous ones to kick off Miller's 12th season, knocking off another small conference school at home.

-One of college basketball’s most intimidating homecourt venues didn’t have the same buzz thanks to coronavirus precautions.
-Arizona still played as if more than 14,000 fans were roaring in approval instead of the cardboard cutouts that have become part of the pandemic world.
+Even with McKale Center nearly empty thanks to coronavirus precautions, Arizona still played as if more than 14,000 fans were in the stands instead of the cardboard cutouts.

 The Wildcats jumped out to an 11-point lead in the opening minutes and kept the Tigers (0-2) at bay in the second half to win their 12th straight season opener under Miller.